fpgasystems/AMD-OHC-2024/README.md

-# AMD-OHC-2024: DPI for RDMA on FPGAs at linerate
+# RoCE Balboa - Payload-based Intrusion Detection for RDMA-traffic with ML-models
 Our contribution to the AMD Open Hardware Contest: A ML-based Deep Packet Inspection for RDMA-networking on FPGAs

 ## General description of the project